SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/semopractics/semics/semetics.md

 Reference is the semantic feature class related to reference.

-#### endophora

-»⟮antecedent/postcedent⟯« is ⟮the thing⟯ ⟮the referent⟯ of ⟮＿an ana/cataphora＿⟯ ⟮c_-2;depends on⟯ (respectively).
-⟮Anaphora⟯ is sometimes also used as a synonym to ⟮endophora⟯.
-"She's the nobel prize winner, y'know." - If I say that and gesture to somone, "She" is exaphora.

-##### binding

-»⟮Binding⟯« is the is ⟮the associaton⟯ of ⟮＿endophoric elements＿⟯ with ⟮their *ecedents⟯.

-## restriction

-⟮＿A modifier＿⟯ is »⟮restrictive⟯« if it ⟮restricts the reference⟯ of ⟮＿its head＿⟯.
-⟮＿Relative clauses＿⟯ generally are ⟮＿restrictive＿⟯.

 ## definiteness

 ⟮[+definite]⟯ is ⟮＿the semantic feature＿⟯ of ⟮referring to a specific element of a group⟯ as opposed to ⟮any old element of a group⟯.